google/WebFundamentals/src/content/en/updates/2019/06/pwa-install-patterns.md

 installation of your Progressive Web App.

-It includes patterns for notifying users within the core UI of your app, embedding it within content, or letting the browser notify the user.
+It includes patterns for notifying users within the core UI of your app, within your app's content, or just letting the browser notify the user.
 And, it includes recommendations on how to place the notification for different types of apps.